scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 SCION routers and endpoints connect to each other via links.
 A SCION path between two endpoints essentially traverses one or more links.

-In SCION, autonomous systems (ASes) are organized into logical groups called isolation domains or ISDs.
-Each ISD consists of ASes that span an area with a uniform trust environment (i.e., a common jurisdiction).
+In SCION, Autonomous Systems (ASes) are organized into logical groups called Isolation Domains or ISDs.
+Each ISD consists of ASes that span an area with a uniform trust environment (i.e. a common jurisdiction).
 An ISD is administered by a set of distinguished ASes called core ASes.

 SCION distinguishes three types of links between ASes: (1) core links, (2) parent-child links, and (3) peering links.

 - *Core* links connect two core ASes, which are either within the same or in different ISDs.
-Core links can exist for various underlying business relationships, including provider-customer (where the customer pays the provider for traffic) and peering relationships.
+Core links can exist for various reasons, including provider-customer (where the customer pays the provider for traffic) and peering relationships.
 - *Parent-child* links create a hierarchy between the parent and the child AS within the same ISD.
 ASes with a parent-child link typically have a provider-customer relationship.
 - *Peering* links exist between ASes with a (settlement-free or paid) peering relationship.
-They can be established between any two ASes (core or non-core).
-Peering links can cross ISD boundaries.
+They can be established between any two ASes (core or non-core) and can cross ISD boundaries.

-These link types form the basis for the notion of "valley free" paths.
-Valley freeness means that a child AS does not carry transit traffic from a parent AS.
+These link types form the basis of the notion of "valley free" paths.
+Valley free paths means that a child AS does not carry transit traffic from a parent AS.

-The SCION paths are always valley free, and consist of (at most) three segments; first an up-segment, traversing links from child to parent, then a core-segment consisting of core-links and then a down-segment traversing links from parent to child.
+The SCION paths are always valley free, and consist of at most three segments: an up segment, traversing links from child to parent, then a core segment consisting of core links, followed by a down segment traversing links from parent to child.
+Peering links can be used as "shortcuts" in an up-core-down path.

-Peering link can be used as "shortcuts" in such an up-core-down path.
-A path can contain at most one peering link shortcut.
-Implicitly, peering links can thus only be used in paths between ASes in the "customer-cone" of the ASes connected by the peering link.
+A path can contain at most one peering link shortcut which means they can only be used in paths between ASes within the "customer cone" of the ASes connected by the peering link.

-The following figure shows the three types of links for one small ISD with the two core ASes A and C, and the four non-core ASes D,E,F, and G.
+The following figure shows the three types of links for one small ISD with two core ASes A and C, and four non-core ASes D,E,F, and G.

 ~~~~
 +-------------------------+